vsergiu93/laravel-jwt-impersonate/readme.md

 There are two events available that can be used to improve your workflow:
 - `TakeImpersonation` is fired when an impersonation is taken.
-- `LeaveImpersonation` is fired when an impersonation is leaved.
+- `LeaveImpersonation` is fired when an impersonation is left.

-Each events returns two properties `$event->impersonator` and `$event->impersonated` containing User model isntance.
+Each events returns two properties `$event->impersonator` and `$event->impersonated` containing a User model isntance.

 ## Configuration